spences10/scottspence.com/copy/bio-fun.md

 ## Short

-Scott is a Svelte ambassador, developer relations engineer, and international conference speaker who loves creating video content and educating others, with a focus on Svelte and SvelteKit.
+Scott is a Svelte ambassador, developer relations engineer, and international conference speaker with a passion for creating video content and educating others on Svelte and SvelteKit.
+They're also an experienced technical writer, producing engaging blog content to connect with the Svelte community.

-Their blog receives around 12k visitors and 25k views monthly and they're always looking for opportunities to connect with others in the Svelte community.

 ## Medium

-Meet Scott, the developer relations engineer and Svelte ambassador who creates video content to support their extensive knowledge on headless CMS platforms, with a special focus on Svelte and SvelteKit.
+Meet Scott, the developer relations engineer and Svelte ambassador who creates engaging video content on headless CMS platforms, with a special focus on Svelte and SvelteKit.

-As an international conference speaker and experienced meetup presenter, they love connecting with and educating others in the Svelte community.
+As an experienced international conference speaker and meetup presenter, they're passionate about connecting with and educating others in the Svelte community.

-Their blog receives around 12k visitors and 25k views monthly, and they're always looking for new ways to give back to the community.
+Their informative blog, (receiving around 12k visitors and 25k views monthly) showcases their commitment to giving back to the community.

 ## Long